widderslainte/uod/04_nations_cities/bolog.md

 * Toasts:
     * "A feast to my enemies!", reply "Hail Utan"
     * "Blessing upon your horse", reply "And upon yours"

+### Locations
+* Grand statue of Ushuul I in city center
+* Holy distict domination by banners with the symbols of Hilinavyu
+* Servicehouse of noted Physician and Alchemist, Muphaeus Thoad - a small thatched hut alongside a stone tower on the southern edge of town.
+* Underground tavern
+* Commerce Guild business compound
+* Sorcery Lodges

+### Notable Clans
+* Fouled Water - clanhouse
+* Shattered Hoof - clanhouse